 Continue to follow the track through Bolter’s Mead, with the standard estate landscape of scattered sycamore, ash and beech trees.
 When the track turns to the right you get your first glimpse of Bridehead.
 Follow the path through a gate to the cricket pitch and past the right hand side of the cricket pavilion, the pitch itself immortalised in the paintings of David Inshaw.

 On the road, turn left, cutting through the old route of Bridehead’s drive.
-Follow the small country lane, passing numerous buildings associated with the Bridehead estate to bring you back into Little Bredy; the octagon shelter and your vehicle will soon to appear.
+Follow the small country lane, passing numerous buildings associated with the Bridehead estate to bring you back into Little Bredy; the octagon shelter and your vehicle soon appearing.